lupyuen/lupyuen.github.io/src/forgejo.md

 - __GitHub is Blocked__ in some parts of the world...

-- Can we __Mirror NuttX Repo__ outside GitHub?
+- Can we __Mirror our NuttX Repo__ outside GitHub?
 So NuttX Community becomes more inclusive?

 - Also: We're outgrowing our [__Budget Limits__](https://lupyuen.github.io/articles/ci3#rescue-plan) at GitHub, might need to move out